techidaily/site-fox-hovers/source/_posts/updated-virtual-vaulting-the-premier-five-of-future-storage-solutions.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part 1: The Overall Best Cloud Storage Service

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U_aNKnMTPjo?si=Og_mEt7NP3Fbsg2n" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_SbYznUy_zY?si=ThBkP934r3mizi48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: The Overall Best Cloud Storage Service

 ### No.1 iCloud (iPhone & Mac)